onecloudemoji/onecloudemoji.github.io/_posts/2020-12-18-ps2-graphics.md

 ![hwh](/assets/images/ps2/hw_hacks.png)

-You may be wondering, "why is a simpsons obsessed poster not showcasing the improvements to one of the simpsons games?" and the answer is simply I havent gotten around to getting those isos yet, while I had the Tokyo Drift game on hand from an aborted experiment to get it to run on a laptop with an atom cpu.
+You may be wondering, "why is a Simpsons obsessed poster not showcasing the improvements to one of the Simpsons games?" and the answer is simply I haven’t gotten around to getting those isos yet, while I had the Tokyo Drift game on hand from an aborted experiment to get it to run on a laptop with an atom cpu.

 An actual photograph of me once I got it all running gucci
 <p align="center">
   <img src="/assets/images/ps2/fun.png" />
 </p>